-Amateurs and professionals alike will join together in celebration of the humble buttery, a unique breakfast item associated with Aberdeen City and Shire.
+Amateurs and professionals alike will joined together in celebration of the humble buttery, a unique breakfast item associated with Aberdeen City and Shire.
 Outwith the region, the buttery (also known as a rowie or roll) is virtually unheard of, but historically it was taken onboard boats by fishermen sailing from ports up and down the North East coast.
 The traditional buttery was a crispy, flaky and buttery, salted bread product which was favoured by local boats because of its high fat and salt content which gave it a long shelf life.

 Since then the buttery has changed significantly, as Event Coordinator Martin Gillespie explains;